Terry Hie Hie Aboriginal Area

 Read more about Terry Hie Hie Aboriginal Area

-Created in 2005, Terry Hie Hie Aboriginal Area was once an important ceremonial and gathering place for the traditional Kamilaroi (Gomeroi, Gamileroi, Gamileraay) Aboriginal People.
-Today, it’s a tranquil spot, scattered in sections around the small town, which is also called Terry Hie Hie.
+Created in 2005, Terry Hie Hie Aboriginal Area was once an important ceremonial and gathering place for the traditional Gamilaraay (Kamilaroi, Gomeroi, Gamileroi, Gamileraay) Aboriginal People.
+Today it’s a tranquil spot, scattered in sections around the small town, which is also called Terry Hie Hie.

 Terry Hie Hie Aboriginal Area is home to a staggering variety of native wildlife, including woodland birds, mammals, and reptiles.
 These can often be seen in lush communities of cypress pine and silver leaf ironbark woodland.